Inovallée

 Inovallée (contraction in French for the words innovation and valley) is a science park located at Meylan and Montbonnot-Saint-Martin near Grenoble in France.

-Created in 1972 with the acronym ZIRST, it becomes Inovallée in 2005 and houses primarily companies in the fields of information and communications technology.
-In 2014, there are more than 362 companies and 11,174 people working in the park.
+Created in 1972 with the acronym ZIRST, it became Inovallée in 2005 and primarily houses companies in the fields of information and communications technology.
+In 2014, there were more than 362 companies and 11,174 people working in the park.

 Inovallée also benefits from the close proximity of the Université Grenoble Alpes, Grenoble Institute of Technology and the Polygone Scientifique.